NLnetLabs/rotonda/design docs/design-fiq.md

         format: json;
     }

-    query search-my-asn for asn {
+    query search-my-asn for asn: Asn {
         with my-asn-24-hours;
         search-asn;
     }
     ```

     ```
-    term search-my-asns-records for route with [asn] {
+    term search-my-asns-records for route: Route with [asn: Asn] {
         from {
             route.bgp.as_path.contains([asn]);
         }